KICSrwp/Forensic-Investigation-PowerShell-Script/README.md

 Muhammad Anwar

 ## A complied version is also available in the Realese
-Screenshot of the complied version 4.2
+Screenshot of the compiled version 4.2

 <img width="580" height="700" alt="image" src="https://github.com/user-attachments/assets/fe3687d5-f70a-486f-9c55-a418e925d978" />